• Skip to main content

 Stay at Kulla e Balshajve, with a rating of 9.2/10 based on more than 115 reviews.

 Villa Oleander: these apartments are good for a quieter stay, as they’re located uphill, 11 minutes on foot from the city’s waterfront.
 Units come with AC and a flat screen TV.
-Some units have a kitchenette.
+Some have a kitchenette.
 You have access to a rooftop terrace with sea views where you can order a tasty breakfast (not included).
 Free parking available.

 Check rates and availability at Villa Oleander, with a rating of 9.5/10 based on more than 210 reviews.